Bioelectrical impedance analysis: Accuracy

-Impedance is frequency sensitive; at low frequency the electric current flows preferentially through extracellular water (ECW) only while at high frequency the current can cross cell membranes and hence flows through total body water (TBW).
-In bioimpedance spectroscopy devices (BIS) resistance at zero and infinite frequency can be estimated and, at least theoretically, should provide the optimal predictors of ECW and TBW and hence body fat-free mass respectively.
+Impedance is frequency-sensitive; at low frequency the electric current flows preferentially through extracellular water (ECW) only, while at high frequency the current can cross cell membranes and hence flows through total body water (TBW).
+In bioimpedance spectroscopy devices (BIS) resistance at zero and high frequency can be estimated and, at least theoretically, should provide the optimal predictors of ECW and TBW and hence body fat-free mass respectively.
 In practice, the improvement in accuracy is marginal.
 The use of multiple frequencies or BIS in specific BIA devices has been shown to have high correlation with DXA when measuring body fat percentage.
 The correlation with DXA can be as high as 99% when measuring fat-free mass, if strict guidelines are adhered to.
-It is important to recognize that correlation is NOT a measure of accuracy or method agreement, BIA methods typically exhibit 2 standard deviation (2SD) limits of agreement with reference methods (e.g., DXA, MRI or 4C model) of around =/- 10%.
+It is important to recognize that correlation is not a measure of accuracy or method agreement, BIA methods typically exhibit 2 standard deviation (2SD) limits of agreement with reference methods (e.g., DXA, MRI or 4C model) of around ±10%.